Absolute Expressiveness of Subgraph-based Centrality Measures: Preliminaries

 \paragraph{Centrality Measures.} A centrality measure assigns a score to a vertex $v$ in a graph $G$, which reflects the importance of $v$ in $G$.
 In other words, we adopt the standard assumption that the higher the score of a vertex $v$ in $G$, the more important or ``central'' $v$ is in $G$.
-Formally, a {\em centrality measure} (or simply {\em measure}) is a function $\Ce : \vg\ \rightarrow\ \mathbb{R}$.
-We proceed to recall three measures that will be used throughout the paper; more measures are discussed in Section~\ref{sec:classification}.
+Furthermore, it is typically assumed that the values assigned by a measure to the vertices of a graph do not depend on the names of the vertices, but only on the structure of the graph.
+In other words, two isomorphic vertices occurring in isomorphic graphs should be assigned the same importance; the latter property is usually called {\em closure under isomorphism} or {\em anonymity}.
+The formal definition of the notion of centrality measure follows: